tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git-centralized.md

 ---
-title: Collaborative Version Control
+title: Collaborative Version Control - Centralized
-teaching: 180
+teaching: 50
-exercises: 2
+exercises: 60
 ---

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can I use version control to collaborate with others?
+- How can I use version control to collaborate with internal collaborators?

 ::::::::::::::::::::::::::::::::::::::::::::::::::